claytonneal/nrobot-server/index.md

 **Keyword Names**

-When a keyword such as "DO TASK" is used in a robot framework script, NRobotRemote will try to find a corresponding method with name "do\_task". i.e. Spaces are replaced with underscores.
+When a keyword such as "DO TASK" is used in a robot framework script, NRobot Server will try to find a corresponding method with name "do\_task". i.e. Spaces are replaced with underscores.

 **Documentation**

-If you compile your keyword class to produce xml documentation, the xml documentation file can be passed to NRobotRemote.
+If you compile your keyword class to produce xml documentation, the xml documentation file can be passed to NRobot Server.
 When the keyword is executed the _summary_ xml element of the documentation for the executed method is passed back to robot framework and appears in the results file.

 It is also possible to use the _libdoc_ tool from Robot Framework to document all the keywords hosted in NRobotRemote.
 See Robot Framework documentation on libdoc command line parameters.